 Applying for a Visa

+You will receive an email notification from Kent State if you are accepted.
+Within 2-3 days of your acceptance, a copy of your admission letter will be emailed to Kent State International Student and Scholar Services (ISSS).
+We will then email you a scan of this letter.
 In order for you to come to the United States to pursue your educational objective, you must apply for a student visa.
 For most students, this is an F-1 visa.
 In order for you to apply for this visa, we must create a Form I-20/DS-2019 immigration document.
 Follow these steps to apply for a student visa.

-- First: Have you sent us proof of financial support for one year?
+- Have you sent us proof of financial support for one year?
 You must show that you have the financial resources to pay for one year of studying in Kent.
 This document can be in the form of a bank statement, graduate assistantship letter, or financial guarantee from your government.
-If you do receive an assistantship, please email us a copy of the offer letter, as we only receive notification of your acceptance to Kent State and we are generally not notified whether or not you will receive funding from your department or school.
+If you do receive an assistantship, please email us (firstname.lastname@example.org) a copy of the offer letter, as we only receive notification of your acceptance to Kent State and we are generally not notified whether or not you will receive funding from your department or school.
 The total amount of funding we are required to see can be found here:

-- Second: After we have proof of financial support, we create the I-20 and send it to your mailing address, along with a packet of information.
+- After we have proof of financial support, we create the I-20 and send it to your mailing address, along with a packet of information.
 You will receive an email from ISSS with a scan of the documents we are mailing, as well as tracking information for the package.
 Depending on where you live, it may take two to three weeks for your I-20 to arrive.
 We use DHL to mail documents internationally.
 Please be patient during this time - we have no control over the international mailing system.
 If you have not received your I-20 four weeks after you were notified that you were accepted, please contact us at email@example.com

 - Are you from Saudi Arabia?
 Check with your local DHL Center to see if your packet has arrived.
 Your local DHL Center may try to contact you by phone when your I-20 arrives.

-- On Form I-20, print and sign your name at Number 11 on the bottom of the first page.
+- Step 2: Read page 2 of your Form I-20 or DS-2019.
+On Form I-20, print and sign your name and date your Form at Number 11.
 On Form DS-2019, complete “Exchange Visitor Certification” Box (at bottom).